algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 </div>

-Board schematics can be found in appendix [here].
+Board schematics can be found in appendix [here](./Appendix/Go%20Board%20V1.pdf).

 #### B) Setup
 Follow the [setup tutorial](https://nandland.com/set-up-apio-fpga-build-and-program/) to configure your development environment for the NandLand GO Board.